A sense of who we are

 For more than 60 years, Guide Dogs SA/NT has enhanced quality of life through a culture of innovation, incredible dogs and qualified trainers.

 ‘SA firsts’ across the years include creation of the first mobile educational display unit; the first Guide Dogs team to be trained in using ‘sonic spectacles’ (a sensory aid program); our life-changing Autism Assistance Dog program and the state-of-the-art Discovery Centre, Australia’s first interactive vision and hearing education centre.

 We are immensely proud of the many ‘firsts’ we have achieved over the last 60 years.
 But the firsts that matter most are those we achieve for our clients – such as first walks and first independent travel experiences.

-His Excellency the Honourable Hieu Van Le AO, Governor of South Australia, and Her Honour the Honourable Vicki O'Halloran AM, Administrator of the Northern Territory, have graciously accepted the role of Patron, Guide Dogs SA and Patron, Guide Dogs NT.
+His Excellency the Honourable Hieu Van Le AC, Governor of South Australia, and Her Honour the Honourable Vicki O'Halloran AM, Administrator of the Northern Territory, have graciously accepted the role of Patron, Guide Dogs SA and Patron, Guide Dogs NT.